 Why Don’t Cars Come With Oil Catch Cans?

 If you are just reading this and don’t know much about cars, the first question that pops up is why do I even have to deal with this?
 If it is oh so important, why don’t cars just come with catch cans right out of the factory?

 The short answer is that car companies don’t want you modding their cars and under their tests, there is not enough damage from the excess oil to warrant such an item.
 Another common theory is that auto manufacturers purposefully leave it out so that your engines and intake valves will break down faster, so you end up spending more money on them later.
 But this is clearly up to debate and a serious conspiracy theory.

-Each model is made different but in general, you want to plug the oil catch can directly into the plug that runs from the engine crankcase to the intake manifold.
-This plug is typically known as the inlet hose and you simply reroute from your existing PCV valve into the inlet port on the oil catch can.
+Each model is made differently but in general, you want to plug the oil can directly into the plug that runs from the engine crankcase to the intake manifold.
+This plug is typically known as the inlet hose and you simply reroute from your existing PCV valve into the inlet port on the oil can.